1. Please tell us a little bit about what is currently going on in your life?

 2. What made you decide to take on such a risky endeavor?

 How could I not get involved once Fritz was murdered and Emma was named the prime suspect?
 I knew Fritz was not an embezzler, and I knew Emma loved her dad.
 So Kyle and I joined forces to find the killer and the money.

 3. Did you ever imagine yourself being involved in fighting crime?

 4. Who would you say is the least pleased about your additional career choice of amateur sleuthing?
-Or is detective work your only career?

 5. What are your strengths and weaknesses?